 New York-based Magda Bogin is the founder and director of Under the Volcano.
-A novelist, translator and librettist, she has taught in the graduate writing programs of Columbia, Princeton and City College, CUNY.
-A former Kellogg Fellow and recipient of fellowships from the NEA, NYFA and NYSCA, she is the author of the novel Natalya, God’s Messenger (Scribner) and has published numerous translations, including Isabel Allende’s House of the Spirits.
-Bogin is currently at work on an opera based on the Mexican Day of the Dead.
-Under the auspices of American Lyric Theater, with composer Jeffrey Dennis Smith, she wrote The Price of Silence, a chamber opera based on the history of the disappeared in Argentina.
+Novelist, translator, poet and librettist, she has taught in the writing programs of Columbia, Princeton and City College, CUNY.
+Bogin is a former Kellogg National Fellow and recipient of fellowships from the NEA, NYFA, NYSCA, the Russian writers’ colony at Peredelkino and, most recently, from Château Lavigny, in Switzerland.
+She is the author of the novel Natalya, God’s Messenger (Scribner) and has published numerous translations from both French and Spanish, including Isabel Allende’s House of the Spirits.
+She is currently at work on a Spanish-language opera based on the Mexican Day of the Dead and has recently completed a new novel.

 Laura Garibay was born in Mexico City, where she studied literature and pedagogy.
 After working for many years as a Montessori classroom teacher, she became a trainer and coach in pedagogy for teachers in private and public schools in Mexico.
 She runs workshops in Mexico City and different states of Mexico and consults as a master teacher for elementary schools.
 She has organized children’s libraries in private schools in Tepoztlán, where she has lived for the past thirty years.
 She is the head teacher for Tepozscritoras, Under the Volcano’s team-taught writing workshop for village women, currently in its pilot year.